tranquilitybase-io/tb-activator-gft-base/README.md

-# GFT (Generic) Base Activator Repository
+# GFT (Generic) Base Activator Repository [Source Code Variant]

+The tb-activator-gft-base repo has been developedto provide a general template for the creation of new activator repos.
+As well as considerably accelerating development, this will ensure cross-comparability and uphold consistent standards for any activator repo.

+The activator can be installed either through the docker package (recommended) or via the underlying source code.
+Both of these are available in the repository.
+This README file describes installation using underlying source code.
+The 'Docker' folder provides instructions for installation using the docker package.

-This repo has been developed to provide a hello world activator example and also provide you base image to build future activators.
+a hello world activator example and also provide you base image to build future activators.

 You can use source code or you two provided packages.
 Currently the following packages are available: